qsharp-community/qsharp-community.github.io/_posts/Durr_Hoyer_Post_1.md

 ---
-title: "A neat quantum algorithm for finding the minimum of an unsorted table"
+title: "A quantum algorithm for finding the minimum of an unsorted table"
 date:
 categories:
   - Blog